SmithWillSuffice/ohanga-pai/content/questions/6_interest_rate_myths.md

 it is never independent.
 The nuance is that the central bankers do not get voted into office, they are appointed by the politicians.
-So the electorate has to learn to be a bit more wise and vote for politicians who will promise to appoint MMT economists onto the central bank governing board, or even better than that, vote people who understand, because they have lived it, the weight of poverty onto the central bank board.
+So the electorate has to learn to be a bit more wise and vote for politicians who will promise to appoint MMT economists onto the central bank governing board, or even better than that, vote for people who understand --- because they have lived it --- the weight of poverty, vote them onto the central bank board.

 It is vital that we think about not just our elected representatives, but also those they are favourable to appointing.
 They extend the reach of democracy, but not if we